A topic from the subject of Inorganic Chemistry in Chemistry.

 Significance:

-Potassium permanganate is a versatile reagent used in various applications, including analytical chemistry, disinfection, and wood treatment.
+Potassium permanganate is a versatile reagent used in various applications, including analytical chemistry, disinfection, and water treatment.
 This experiment showcases the fundamental principles of inorganic chemistry, including redox reactions and the preparation of ionic compounds.
+The experiment demonstrates the oxidation of manganese from the +4 oxidation state in MnO2 to the +7 oxidation state in KMnO4.

 Materials: